https://map.what3words.com/decide.empty.kept (zoom out)

 Acorn Property Group (///bumpy.sweat.wedge) presented their initial proposals for development of the site on Friday (15/2/19) and Saturday (16/2/19) at the Silk Mill.
 Read what was said here:

 It seems the 329 people of Frome (///ruled.fairly.patrol) who attended the consultation prefer to use seventy-five percent of the 37,000 square metre site for housing, leaving just under 10,000 square metres for parking, roads, the odd tree, some footpaths and a paved area.
 There are no extra schools included, search for “bus” in the document and you’ll only find “business”.

 Mendip District Council (///back.cocoons.fails) bought the Saxonvale (///spoke.begin.expand) land as an optimistic investment.
-Fracking the land would likely maximise MDC’s ROI and whilst almost any reuse of the abandoned town centre land is preferred, building mostly houses will only increase the pressure on Frome’s municipal issues.
+Fracking would likely maximise MDC’s ROI and whilst almost any reuse of the abandoned town centre land is preferred, building mostly houses will only increase the pressure on Frome’s existing and long standing municipal issues.
 A more imaginative approach could be taken to maximise the potential of this town centre asset to our blossoming town.
 Frome reinvented local politics, maybe now it should reinvent town centre redevelopment?

 Acorn “Profits R Us” (not verified) Property Group are also principal contractor in other housing developments in Frome. #justsoyouknow

 What3Words is a great idea and has already been put to good use in the real world.
 Pinpointing those in need of emergency services to within three square metres has only been science fiction until now.
 Install the App on your smartphone right away.
 Then phone the council and ask them what plans they have for Frome’s sustainable future.